 The NC EB has been developed by ENTSO-E to meet the requirements of the FG EB as published by ACER on the 18 September 2012.
-As part of the drafting process, the ENTSO-E drafting team continually crosschecked the current draft of the NC EB against the FG EB to ensure consistency.
-A version of the crosscheck was provided for the consultation version of this Supporting Document and now for the submission for the NC EB to ACER. .
+As part of the drafting process, the ENTSO-E drafting team continually crosschecked the latest draft of the NC EB against the FG EB to ensure consistency.
+A version of the crosscheck is provided for the first submission of the NC EB to ACER on 23 December 2013.